 ESA's new Izaña-1 (IZN-1) Laser Ranging Station in Tenerife, Spain, tracking satellites and debris

 ESA's Izaña-1 laser ranging station in Tenerife, Spain, has recently undergone months of testing and commissioning, passing its final tests with flying colours.
 As it reached ‘station acceptance’, it was handed over to ESA from the German company contracted to build it, DiGOS, a startup company in Potsdam.
-The station is a technology testbed and a vital first step in making debris mitigation widely accessible to all space actors with a say in the future of our space environment.
+The station is a technology testbed and a vital first step in making debris mitigation widely accessible to all space actors relevant to the future of space environment.
 1)

 IZN-1, developed and now operated by ESA is a test-bed for future technologies and was installed in mid-2021 at the Teide Observatory.
 The station, telescope and laser have undergone months of testing and commissioning and since July last year have aimed the laser beam of concentrated green light to the sky to actively detect, track and observe active satellites.

 At present, the laser light operates at 150 mW but it will soon be upgraded to also track space debris on the basis of much more powerful infrared lasers with an average power of 50 Watts.

 Hence, only satellites fitted with ‘retroreflectors’ can be tracked from ESA’s Izaña station, making up just a proportion of the total population,” explains Clemens Heese, Head of the Optical Technologies Section.